LostBeard/SpawnDev.BlazorJS/README.md

 ```

 # JSObjects
-Over 300 Javascript types are ready to go in Blazor.
+Over 300 Javascript types are ready to go in **SpawnDev.BlazorJS**.
 The interfaces are designed to match thte Javascript [Web API interfaces](https://developer.mozilla.org/en-US/docs/Web/API#interfaces) as closely as possible.
 Below are some examples.

 ## HTMLVideoElement
 ***Example coming soon***